 Pro Tip: Use a debit card to dislodge bed bugs that are hiding in mattress and box spring seams.

 The best tip we can give you is to contact Innovative Pest Control at the first sign of bed bugs in your home.
-Many Tyler residents have found that the tips given on the internet usually fall short of helping them solve their bed bug issues.
+Many Texas residents have found that the tips given on the internet usually fall short of helping them solve their bed bug issues.
 The influencers on the internet just don't understand what they're up against.
 Our licensed pest control professionals understand these bugs and are educated in the most advanced bed bug control methods.
-Reach out to us today to get rid of bed bugs in Tyler.
+Reach out to us today to get rid of bed bugs.